10 theories on how uptalk originated

 Vernon Pilgrim, Tokyo, Japan: "The Japanese have a similar habit, except that it involves lots of quick nodding of the head as if to reassure him - or herself - that the listener is agreeing.
 Japanese being a harmonious people, this nodding for agreement and reassurance is necessary, the nodding goes on even after the sentence has ended."

 Vivian Cook, a professor of applied linguistics at Newcastle University, says: "The Japanese have a different kind of intonation system to English, tone is used in a different way.
-People may have heard uptalk used but I think it would have a different meaning or reason."4.
-It's from Neighbours
+People may have heard uptalk used but I think it would have a different meaning or reason."

 RJS, Winchester, UK: "For a couple of years in the late 80s Neighbours was watched by in excess of 15 million viewers five evenings per week, with Home & Away not too far behind.
 It might explain how uptalking spread throughout the UK."